creature/piccle/README.md

 ## Philosophy

-Most photo sharing websites don't support the conversations I naturally have about photography - meaning you can't take introductions like these:
+Most photo sharing websites don't support the photography conversations that occur naturally - meaning you can't take introductions like these:

-* "I'm really into portraits at the moment."
+* "I'm really into portraits at the moment..."
-* "I just got a new camera, and it's great."
+* "I just got a new camera, and it's great..."
-* "I took a trip to Norway last year, and had a great time."
+* "I took a trip to Norway last year, and had a great time..."

-And append "Here, let me show you some pics" in a couple of clicks.
+And append "...
+Here, let me show you some pics" in a couple of clicks.
 Instagram only has hashtags, and you can't filter your own photos by hashtag.
 500px gives you some organisational tools (like albums), but puts the onus on you to file the photos in each album.
 (Flickr has [some amazing search features](https://www.flickr.com/search/advanced), but limits how many photos you can upload for free and doesn't mesh with a [POSSE self-hosting ideal](https://indieweb.org/POSSE)).